nikhilgoenkatech/PipelineObservability/README.md

-> NOTE: This repo contains working example for Opentelemetry and workflows for **CICD Observability** in Dynatrace.
+> NOTE: This repo contains working example for Opentelemetry and workflows for **Pipeline Observability** in Dynatrace.
 Please note these are not supported officially by Dynatrace or anyone.

-# CI/CD Observability with Dynatrace
+# Pipeline Observability with Dynatrace
 This repository provides reference implementations that demonstrate how to achieve CI/CD observability with Dynatrace across four major CI/CD platforms:

 1. GitHub Actions